Observation of the Quantum Boomerang Effect

 This demonstration of the quantum boomerang effect enables an in-depth experimental characterization of the circumstances under which it can occur.
 Our measurements reveal a rich interplay among symmetries and quench dynamics which is well described by the analytic theory we present in the appendices.
 Specifically, it is the relation between the symmetry properties of the initial state and the Floquet gauge $\alpha$ defined by the $t=0$ quench which dictates the presence or absence of the quantum boomerang effect in the quantum kicked rotor.
 This interplay offers a contrast to static disordered systems, in which initial state symmetries are also important but which lack a Floquet gauge degree of freedom.
 We note for clarity that the QKR Hamiltonian itself is of course time-reversal and parity symmetric independent of Floquet gauge and spatial phase choices, so long as one references appropriate symmetry axes.
 For the remainder of the paper, we will solely refer to time-reversal and parity symmetry with respect to inversions about $t=0$ and $x=0$ unless otherwise stated. $\mathcal{H}_{\alpha}$ is then clearly parity symmetric, and only when $\alpha=1/2$ does the evolution also become time-reversal invariant.
 As we show in Appendix \ref{sec:alpha=1/2}, the initial Bloch state ensemble we experimentally prepare satisfies the exact properties necessary to observe a boomerang effect under these conditions: it is (i) parity asymmetric to allow for nontrivial early-time momentum dynamics and (ii) time-reversal symmetric ($\psi^*(x) = \psi(x)$) to ensure a complete return to 0 average momentum at late-times.
 This interplay of symmetries arising from the QKR quench protocol enables the quantum boomerang effect to be switched on or off by adjusting the Floquet gauge.

 Fig.~\ref{fig:boomerang} demonstrates this dependence on Floquet gauge with a detailed characterization of the average momentum evolution for various $\alpha$.
-Measurements at $\alpha$ values of 0.25, 0.47, and 0.7 (Fig.~\ref{fig:boomerang}a-c) exhibit fundamental differences in the dynamical behavior.
+Measurements at $\alpha$ values of 0.29, 0.48, and 0.73 (Fig.~\ref{fig:boomerang}a-c) exhibit fundamental differences in the dynamical behavior.
 As discussed above, only near $\alpha = 1/2$ do we observe the quantum boomerang effect: a sharp initial increase in $\langle p\rangle$ followed by a decline back to the initial value of 0.
-The slight deviation of 0.47 from 1/2 is consistent with corrections to the condition due to finite pulse width: $\delta\alpha = \tau/2T = 0.019$.
+Resolution of the precise boomerang condition is limited experimentally by timing noise on the location of the first pulse and the finite quench time of the acousto-optic modulators.
 In contrast, evolution under the other two Floquet gauges converges to nonzero momentum values at long times, indicating the absence of the full quantum boomerang effect.
 Each data set agrees well with fit-parameter-free numerical predictions, and all late-time momenta match the analytical predictions of the Floquet diagonal ensemble (Eq.~\ref{eq:FDE}).

 Fig.~\ref{fig:boomerang}d shows that the observed energy evolution is qualitatively consistent for all three values of $\alpha$, with each ensemble exhibiting dynamical localization as expected for a non-interacting quantum kicked rotor~\cite{Shepelyansky1986,RaizenQKR1995,cao2021prethermal}.
-We note that the energy for $\alpha=0.47$ appears to saturate at a slightly higher value than the other gauges, a result consistent with the predictions of Ref.~\cite{TessieriPRA2021}.
+We note that the energy for $\alpha=0.48$ appears to saturate at a slightly higher value than the other gauges, a result consistent with the predictions of Ref.~\cite{TessieriPRA2021}.